create3000/x_ite/docs/_posts/components/X_ITE/IridescenceMaterialExtension.md

 ## Overview

-**IridescenceMaterialExtension** is an extension for the [PhysicalMaterial](../../shape/physicalmaterial/) and [SpecularGlossinessMaterial](../specularglossinessmaterial/) nodes.
+**IridescenceMaterialExtension** is an extension for the [PhysicalMaterial](../../shape/physicalmaterial/) node.
 For this node to have an effect, add an [EnvironmentLight](../../lighting/environmentlight) node.

 The **IridescenceMaterialExtension** node belongs to the [X_ITE](/x_ite/components/overview/#x_ite) component and requires at least support level **1,** its default container field is *extensions.* It is available from X3D version 4.0 or higher.